Skip to content

 When An Art Project Takes A Hard Creative Turn –> It Can Get Ugly

-I initially envisioned The Crazy Time Experiment as a series of very colorful handmade cardboard blocks that I would line up together to spell out the words “Crazy Time.”
-These colorful hand painted mixed media blocks would be on a simple black and white background.
+I initially envisioned ‘The Creative Time Experiment’ as a series of very colorful handmade cardboard blocks that I would line up together to spell out some words.

-Then I took a hard creative turn.
+Then this idea took a hard creative turn.

 Since that time… I have ordered several 16×20 inch hardwood half inch cradled panels.